 Dedicated NOC Service

-The dedicated NOC service model is a custom outsourced solution staffed by a team with named resources, specific skill-sets, and a team lead that works in step with the client’s needs.
+The dedicated NOC service model is a custom outsourced solution staffed by a team with named resources, specific skill sets, and a team lead who works in step with the client’s needs.
 Dedicated NOC resources handle issues from only one particular client or partner assigned to them.

-Here at INOC, we work together with our dedicated clients to determine the team’s specific requirements.
-The client or partner then provides the tools our staff use, including hardware, access, and training related to the environment.
-The client onboards our dedicated team directly into their environment.
+At INOC, we work with our dedicated clients to determine the team’s specific requirements.
+The client or partner then provides the tools our staff uses, including hardware, access, and environmental training.
+The client then onboards our dedicated team directly into their environment.

 Dedicated resources use the client’s existing monitoring and ticketing platform, runbooks, and alarm-to-action guides.
 This allows the team to be small but highly intimate.
-The service levels are dependent on the number of resources available in the dedicated team.
-Escalations are typically handled from the dedicated team to the client’s responsible party.
+The service levels depend on the resources available in the dedicated team.
+Escalations are typically handled by the dedicated team and the client’s responsible party.

 Shared vs. Dedicated Support: 10 Key Differences